billtubbs/python-occ-demos/README.md

-# python-occ-demos
+# Python CAD scripting libraries and tools

 Wanted to try out methods for generating 3D CAD drawings parametrically (i.e. programatically).

 There seem to be quite a few libraries to do this and I know very little about CAD.
 I tested 2 or 3 here with mixed results.

-## pythonocc-core
+## pythonOCC

 This library was mentioned in [this stackoverflow post](https://stackoverflow.com/q/14519057/1609514) in 2013.
+It's actually a wrapper for a comprehensive CAD scripting package called OpenCASCADE C++ (hence the acronym OCC) and has been under development since 2008.

 I installed it from here:
  - https://anaconda.org/conda-forge/pythonocc-core